COMMENTARIA IN LIBRUM SECUNDUM SENTENTIARUM

 Question 2: Whether the immortality of innocence would have been the same through essence with the immortality of glory?

-DOUBTS on the First Part of the text of Master Peter's Nineteenth Distinction
+DOUBTS on the text of Master Peter's Nineteenth Distinction

 On Human Generation